rse/unix-under-windows/README.md

       &rarr; `%sudo ALL=(ALL:ALL) NOPASSWD: ALL`

 3. **Upgrade Ubuntu Operating System**:<br/>
-   Upgrade to the latest package versions of Ubuntu.<br/>
+   Upgrade to the latest package versions of Ubuntu and allow APT to use HTTPS.<br/>
-   Rationale: you always want the latest updates.
+   Rationale: you always want the latest updates and Docker later needs HTTPS access.

    - `sudo apt-get update`
    - `sudo apt-get upgrade -y --with-new-pkgs`
+   - `sudo apt-get install -y apt-transport-https ca-certificates curl gnupg-agent software-properties-common`

 4. **Mount Windows directories in WSL with Meta-Data enabled**:<br/>
-   Configure the mounting of Windows directories in WSL (`/mnt/c`) with *Meta-Data* enabled.<br/>
+   Configure the mounting of Windows directories in WSL (`/c` instead of `/mnt/c`) and with *Meta-Data* enabled.<br/>
    Rationale: allow POSIX file permissions on Windows drives from within WSL.

     - `sudo vi /etc/wsl.conf`<br/>
       &rarr; `[automount]`<br/>
+      &rarr; `root    = /`
       &rarr; `options = "metadata"`

 5. **Use Combined Home Directory**:<br/>
    Map the Unix home directory to the regular Windows home directory.<br/>
    Rationale: just convenience only -- feel free to ignore.

-    - `exec sudo usermod -d /mnt/c/Users/$USER $USER`
+    - `exec sudo usermod -d /c/Users/$USER $USER`

    Notice: